CopterExpress/clover/docs/en/swarm_in_blocks.md

 ## Introduction

-Nowadays, swarms of drones are getting more and more applications and being used in several different areas, from agriculture to surveillance and rescues, but controlling a high amount of drones usually isn't a simple task, demanding a lot of studies and complex software.
+Nowadays, swarms of drones are getting more and more applications and being used in several different areas, from agriculture to surveillance, and rescues, but controlling a high amount of drones usually isn't a simple task, demanding a lot of studies and complex software.
 Swarm in Blocks was born looking to make a high-level interface based on the blocks language, to make simple handling swarms, without requiring advanced knowledge in all the necessary platforms, creating tools to allow a lot of applications based on the user needs and also using the Clover platform, which has a lot of advantages as being complete and intuitive, supporting all the project goals.

 <p align="center">
   <img width="500" height="281" src="../assets/swarm_in_blocks/ring.gif">